miguel811/barebones_setup/README.md

 - mysql:8.0
 - nginx

-Docker uses some volumes :
+And Docker uses some volumes :
 - mysql and redis need their volumes so we can restart the system without losing data
 - some development folders shared with the host so its easier to develop
 - public files shared between the backoffice and the loadbalancer, it will serve some files directly instead of requesting them from the backoffice